What are Diegetic & Non-Diegetic Sound in Film?

 Diegetic sound (or music) is sound that originates from within the narrative of the film.

-If a gangster fires a gun, the sound of that gun is a diegetic sound (also if the sound is a sound effect, which is added in post-production).
-The point is, that the sound of the gun originates from within the film narrative.
+If a gangster fires a gun, the sound of that gun is diegetic (also if the sound is a sound effect, which is added in post-production).
+The point is that the sound of the gun originates from within the film narrative.

-Likewise, it is considered diegetic music when the pianist Sam – “Play it again, Sam” – plays the tune ‘As Time Goes By” at the bar in the movie Casablanca.
+Likewise, it is considered diegetic music when the pianist Sam – “Play it again, Sam” – plays “As Time Goes By” at the bar in the movie Casablanca.

 But when you hear the score of ‘The Empirical March’ by John Williams in Star Wars, it is not part of the narrative and thus extra-diegetic or non-diegetic, whichever you prefer.

-Like characters and objects, diegetic sound can be placed on-screen and off-screen, i.e. inside or outside the frame of each frame in the film.
+Like characters and objects, diegetic sound can be placed on-screen and off-screen, i.e., inside or outside each frame in the film.

 Effective use of off-screen sounds is a great way to make each frame – or the screen – seem bigger than it is.

-For example, you might show the character in your short film walking down a dark country road when you hear the sound from a car approaching from somewhere outside the frame.
+For example, you might show the character in your short film walking down a dark country road when you hear the sound of a car approaching from outside the frame.

-The sound from the car, in this case, is a diegetic off-screen sound.
-But as soon as the car enters the frame and stops next to your protagonist the sound is transformed from a diegetic off-screen sound to a diegetic on-screen sound.
+In this case, the car’s sound is diegetic off-screen.
+But as soon as the car enters the frame and stops next to your protagonist, the sound is transformed from diegetic off-screen to diegetic on-screen.

-Likewise, if the car drives from on-screen to off-screen, the sound is transformed from being an on-screen diegetic sound to being an off-screen diegetic sound.
+Likewise, if the car drives from on-screen to off-screen, the sound transforms from an on-screen diegetic sound to an off-screen diegetic sound.

 Your typical extra-diegetic sound score is always off-screen, as it isn’t part of the diegesis.